Combat operations in 1964 during the Indonesia–Malaysia confrontation: Raid on Kabu

-Operations

 The initiative remained with Indonesian forces as to where and when they attacked.
 DOPOPS had repeatedly sought authority for hot pursuit and pre-emptive action across the border.
 This was denied, and some parts of the armed forces considered that a major overt attack on Indonesia would bring the war to a close.
 However, in July the new Labour government approved offensive action across the border, under constraints, conditions of strict secrecy and the codename Claret.
 However, there was no intention of launching a general offensive or attacks intended to inflict significant Indonesian casualties.
 The aim was to keep the Indonesians under pressure and off-balance rather than attempt to pre-empt specific Indonesian attacks, and to this end, operations were conducted along the entire length of the border, not just the "hot spot" close to Kuching.

 In January, reports indicated a large Indonesian force in the 5th Division.
 A camp of some 60 men was found.
 Attacked by 11 men of the Royal Leicestershire Regiment, they fled, leaving 7 dead and half a ton of supplies.
 In the 1st Division, a force of about 100 crossed the border, apparently heading for Kuching airfield, but they were put to flight by a small force of marines and police.
-They were well equipped and had East European-made rocket launchers.
+They were well-equipped and had East European-made rocket launchers.

 In March, in the 2nd Division, 1/10 Gurkhas discovered a force from the 328 Raider Battalion, which was made up of regular Indonesian troops.
 After being ejected, they returned a few weeks later and established a position in caves in a cliff face.
 This led to the only use of offensive airpower in the campaign, albeit with approval from London.
 Wessex helicopters of 845 Naval Air Commando Squadron fired SS.11 anti-tank missiles into the caves.

 Between March and June, a new pattern emerged in the 2nd Division during a series of actions between Gurkhas and professional soldiers from the Indonesian Black Cobra Battalion.
 The latter's losses were several times the Gurkhas' and, in one incident, 4 Black Cobras clashed with 2 Gurkhas.
 The Cobras were killed, and the Gurkhas remained unscathed.
 In another incident, 6 Black Cobras were captured by Ibans and beheaded.

 In July, there were 34 Indonesian acts of aggression, including 13 border incursions in Borneo.
 There were indicators that Indonesian forces were re-organising.
 However, in the last three months of the year, the number of cross border incursions in Borneo dropped significantly.

+Landing at Medan

 In 1964, Indonesian operations, mostly based in Sumatra, were launched against West Malaysia (the Malayan peninsula).
-Most did not involve the Indonesian army.
-There were six successful infiltrations by the Indonesian Police's Ranger Regiment, although 33 were killed and 76 captured.
+Most did involve the Indonesian army.
+There were six successful infiltrations by Field Forces Battalion Infranty The Royal Malaysia Police, Malaysia Ranger Regiment(As knowly Sarawak Rangers) Malays Regiment Malayan Recce Regiment(Reconneisance within Ferret Scout Car), although 33 were killed and 76 captured.